 - Bixi Bikes: The Bixi bikes sytem is one the easiest and cheapest ways to get around in Montreal.
 The stations are all over Montreal the place in the downtown, so returning or exchanging the bikes is never an issue.
 There are beautiful bike paths all through Montreal, so you rarely have to ride on the road.
 It costs $5 for a day pass, which gives you unlimited 30 minutes rides.

 - The Metro: There are 68 metro stations in Montreal, over 4 different lines.
-Honestly, if you can avoid taking the metro that is better because it is a confusing and overwhelming place.
+The stations where the lines cross over can be overwhelming, but in reality there are only 3 lines and you just need to know what colour line and what direction you’re going.
 If you are going a far enough distance to merit the metro, make you sure to plan your route carefully before you go, and get familiar with the metro system map.

 - Walk: Montreal is a very walkable city, particularly if you’ve got a good plan for the day (hint hint, like this itinerary!) that keeps you within one area.
 There’s no need to be in transit more than a couple times a day!